alexwlchan/alexwlchan.net/src/_drafts/two-python-functions-for-getting-cloudtrail-events.md

                 yield from records["Records"]
 ```

-Both of these functions generate individual events, so calling code doesn't have to worry about the exact format of the log files.
+Both of these functions generate individual events, so calling code doesn't have to worry about the exact format of the log files, or the underlying 15 minute periods.
 They both worked well, and allowed me to do some analysis to find out how many GetObject calls we were actually making.

 For example, I was able to use the [collections module](https://docs.python.org/3/library/collections.html) to find the most common API calls on a particular day: